 The Batu Caves are one of the best things to see near Kuala Lumpur city in Malaysia.

-These are some big limestone hills with rainbow stairs, huge caves to explore, and a 140 foot tall statue of a Hindu deity, Lord Murugan.
+These are big limestone hills with huge caves to explore via a set of rainbow stairs, and there’s a 40 meter (140 foot) tall golden statue of a Hindu deity, Lord Murugan.

-This guide will explain how you can get there, and everything you need to know before you go!
+This guide will explain how you can get to the Batu Caves, and everything you need to know before you go!

-After climbing the rainbow stairs (272 total), you can look around in the caves.
+After climbing the rainbow stairs (272 total), you can interact with some wild monkeys and look around in the caves.

-There are a series of huge caves with high ceilings and a couple of big openings that let in sunlight.
+There are a series of huge caves here with high ceilings and a couple of big openings that let in sunlight.
+There’s even a dark cave you can explore with a special tour.

 Watch out for the monkeys.
 Don’t bring food or plastic bags, because the monkeys might go for these.
 Wearing mosquito repellent is a good idea too.